kilpio/jenkins_dockerized/README.md

 ## Configure

 Connect to the web interface <https://YOUR_HOST_ADDR:8443> to proceed in a usual way with a new Jenkins installation.
 The initial admin password will be generated and stored in the ./jenkins_home/secrets/initialAdminPassword file.
+Ruu `docker container exec -it jenkins_dockerized cat /var/jenkins_home/secrets/initialAdminPassword` to see it.
+Or, if you have xclip installed, run `docker container exec -it jenkins_dockerized cat /var/jenkins_home/secrets/initialAdminPassword | xclip -sel clip` to copy the password to the clipboard.
 Some essential plugins (known to work with the latest image) are already stored in the jenkins_home/plugins directory.
 So you may skip the initial plugin installation and then add some necessary plugins later.

 ## Ports